Post-Selection Inference for Generalized Linear Models with Many Controls: Main Theoretical Results

-i.e., the $L^2(\Pr)$ size of the approximation errors does not exceed the size of the estimation error of an oracle estimator.
 We can show that the results in Theorems \ref{theorem:inferenceAlg1} and \ref{theorem:inferenceAlg2} and Corollaries \ref{cor:Uniformity1} and \ref{cor:Uniformity2} continue to hold for this approximately sparse model.
 This means that the results are robust with respect to moderate violations of the sparsity assumption. \end{remark}

-\begin{remark}[\textbf{Generalization to Using Other Valid Instruments}] In the Appendix, we establish a more general result for the IV estimator based on any valid instrument, as defined in Comment \ref{Comment:ValidInstrument}, under high-level conditions.
-Given any valid instrument $(z_{0i})_{i=1}^n$, we show that Therefore, the choice of instrument can be guided by efficiency considerations. \end{remark}

-\begin{remark}[\textbf{The Case of Testing $H_0:\alpha_0=0$}] In some applications, the main goal is on testing if the policy variable $d$ has an impact, i.e. the null hypothesis $H_0:\alpha_0=0$.
-Under $H_0$, the conditional variance $w_i$ of the outcome no longer varies with the policy variable.
-Specifically, when $\alpha_0=0$, we have In the Logistic model associated with (\ref{Eq:MainLogisticModel}), we have $w_i > 0$ which makes the condition above equivalent to $\Ep[v_i\mid x_i]=0$, $i=1,\ldots,n$.
-Therefore, one can estimate $\theta_0$ in (\ref{Eq:Decomposition}) using $\hat f_i = 1$. \end{remark}